rubenspgcavalcante/Config-Loader/README.md

 from configloader.config import Config conf = Config("myconfig.xml", templates={"TEMPLATE_VAR": "This value"})

-print conf.attr.atemplate #This value is from a template print conf.attr.set.one #And it goes... print conf.attr.set.two #...more deep
+print conf.attr.sample.atemplate #This value is from a template print conf.attr.sample.set.one #And it goes... print conf.attr.sample.set.two #...more deep

 ```
 You can change the values too